kaistAI/Effects-of-Context-in-Instruction-Tuning/README.md

 ## 🙏 Acknowledgements

 This repository builds on [Meta’s LLaMA Recipes](https://github.com/facebookresearch/llama-recipes), and part of the codes are from [Official LLaVA Repo](https://github.com/haotian-liu/LLaVA).
 We are grateful to the community and all contributors.

+## Point of Contact
+For any questions about the implementation or content of the paper, you could contact `hyunjil at cs.unc.edu`